omrimorgan5-hub/Realm-Chat/Info.md

 some of these are empty they will remain empty until i find time to fully develop them.

-The OTP system is in development and will remain in json until i set up a SQL database.
+I have set up a SQL database.